-The easiest way to cast on for toe-up socks is the Turkish also known as the eastern cast on method.
-The other methods such as the Judy’s magic cast on or Figure 8 cast on produce the same result but in my opinion they are harder to learn and remember.
-You can use this cast on method also for top-down mittens and hats.
+The easiest way to cast on for toe-up socks is the Turkish also known as the eastern cast-on method.
+The other methods such as the Judy’s magic cast on or Figure 8 cast on produce the same result but in my opinion, they are harder to learn and remember.
+You can use this cast-on method also for top-down mittens and hats.

 You may also like: No swatch, any stitch count, any yarn socks pattern

-Hold you needles parallel with the tips facing to your left hand.
+Hold your needles parallel with the tips facing your left hand.
 Take the working yarn and wrap it around both of your needles half the number of times as you need to cast on stitches (each loop counts as two stitches).
 For instance, if I want to cast on 12 stitches I will wrap the yarn around my needles 6 times.